-- Craig provides a highly individualized and personal approach to treatment, focusing on the patient's physical, cognitive, and psychological well-being.
+- Craig provides a highly individualized and personal approach to treatment, focusing on the patient's physical, cognitive and psychological well-being.
 Craig sets high expectations for patient participation in therapy and helps patients set their own high expectations.

 - Patients typically stay in the inpatient program two to four months.
-Length of stay is individualized based on diagnosis, severity of injury, rate of progress, and possible complications.
+Length of stay is individualized based on diagnosis, severity of injury, rate of progress and possible complications.

-- Craig Hospital therapists regularly take patients into the community and the mountains for valuable, real-life learning experiences, such as navigating streets, rough terrain, and public buildings, and interacting with the public, etc.
+- Craig Hospital therapists regularly take patients into the community and the mountains for valuable, real-life learning experiences, such as navigating streets, rough terrain, and public buildings, interacting with the public, etc.

 Awards & Accolades

-- Craig has been voted by employees as a "Top Work Place" by the Denver Post, 2013-2016, and was ranked in the top 150 places to work in healthcare by Becker's Healthcare in 2014.
+- Craig was voted by employees as a "Top Work Place" by The Denver Post in 2012-2016, 2018, 2020 and 2022 and was ranked in the top 150 places to work in healthcare by Becker's Healthcare in 2014.

-- Craig Hospital is designated by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) as a Model System Center for both spinal cord injury and traumatic brain injury.
+- Craig Hospital is designated by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) as a Model System Center for both spinal cord injury and traumatic brain injury.

-- Craig is also the (NIDILRR) National Statistical TBI Database for the other Model System Centers (2006-present).
+- Craig is also the NIDILRR National Statistical TBI Database for the other Model System Centers (2006-present).